 In your executive position, you need to hire someone in the company to lead the department.
 You want to make sure the person you do hire is the right fit.

-Few things create more of a setback than making a wrong hiring decision.
+Few things create more of a setback than making wrong promotion decisions.
 You want to get it right the first time and not spend money and time training someone who won’t do well.

 When hiring from within, do your due diligence on each candidate.
 Note their skill sets and talents to determine if they would make for a good department head.
 Don’t just base your decision on past results.
 Not every excellent employee will make an excellent manager after all.